-Quince Paste from Cannelle et Vanille
+Quince paste from Cannelle et Vanille

-Something between pineapple and chamomile
+"Something between pineapple and chamomile"

 A medium lemon

-So, how big is a medium lemon?
-If you list a lemon, we’ll want to know how big and if it says medium we’ll still wonder how big that is.
+The author lists a medium lemon in the ingredients, but how big is a medium lemon?
+If you say a lemon, we’ll want to know how big and, if you say medium, we’ll still wonder how big.
 Should you be weighing the juice?
-Perhaps.
+Well, perhaps.
 It depends on how important the measure is to the success of the recipe.

 Four large quinces